 Huang Qi disappeared suddenly on June 10, 2008, two months before the Beijing Olympics, because of his reports of the situation in earthquake-affected areas.
 It has been over a year since he was arrested by the authorities on the charge of “illegal possession of state secrets.”

 Huang Qi established the Chengdu Tianwang Missing Persons Inquiry Service Center in October 1998 and the Tianwang Missing Persons website on June 4, 1999.
 This website was widely recognized by the media for its work on helping to find many missing people and unite family members.
 On June 3, 2000, Huang Qi was arrested by the Chengdu police for “voicing grievances about June Fourth, crying out for the democracy movement,” and other charges.
-After being detained for three years, Chengdu Intermediate People’s Court sentenced Huang Qi to five years’ imprisonment on May 9, 2003 for the crime of inciting subversion of state power.
+After being detained for three years, Huang was convicted on May 9, 2003 by the Chengdu Intermediate People’s Court and sentenced to five years’ imprisonment for the crime of “inciting subversion of state power.”
 During his detention, Huang Qi contracted hydrocephalus, encephalatrophy, rheumatic heart disease, and other illnesses due to long periods of brutal beatings and torture.

 After he was released from prison in 2005, Huang Qi launched a website called June Fourth Tianwang to continue domestic rights activities, publish rights protection information, and provide assistance to vulnerable groups.
 On December 31, 2006, the website June Fourth Tianwang was renamed the Tianwang Human Rights Center.

 For more information on state secrets, see: